-Unlike the CIMB Visa Signature, however, the dining cashback is capped even more strictly at $30 a month.
+Unlike the CIMB Visa Signature, however, the dining cashback is capped even more strictly at $25 a month.
 AND the minimum spend each month is higher, at $800 (revised from $700 to $800 in December 2018).

 But the trade-off is that the BOC Family Card is an extremely versatile all-purpose cashback card.
 With 10% cashback on movies and dining, 5% on merchants like BEST Denki, Popular Bookstore, and Watsons, 3% on groceries and transport (Grab and taxi), and 0.3% on all other purchases, it might par the CIMB Visa Signature as an all-rounder for breadwinners.

 Citibank Cash Back Card – 8% cashback on dining